 - Tardiness is a serious matter as it affects not only the tardy student, but also the students whose learning may be interrupted by late arrivals or by leaving school early.
-Seeing that all children arrive on time for school is the responsibility of each parent. - All students should arrive between 7:40 a.m and 7:55am. and be prepared to begin at 8:00 a.m.
-If the student is not on time and in their classroom when the 8a.m. they will report to the school office to receive a tardy pass. - For the safety of our students, ALL students arriving before 7:40 a.m. must be dropped off at Extended Care.
+Seeing that all children arrive on time for school is the responsibility of each parent. - All students should arrive between 7:40 am and 7:55am. and be prepared to begin at 8:00 a.m.
+If the student is not on time and in their classroom they will report to the school office to receive a tardy pass. - For the safety of our students, ALL students arriving before 7:40 a.m. must be dropped off at Extended Care.